-Those whose wisdom is worthy of praise rejoice the gods!
-When the definitional basis of the three characteristics to prove that the pass is endowed of fire is not a sort of smoke but is posited to be 'mere smoke', [[[it is not pervaded by 'being a property of the subject' connected with the pass (?)]]] who is one who teaches that it is [[[pervaded by]]] a property of the subject connected with the kitchen?
+Those whose wisdom is worthy of praise delight the gods!

-Answer: Since there are ten who do so, the result of a tired reasoning is perfected!
+When the definitional basis of the three characteristics to prove that the pass is endowed with fire is not a particular smoke but is posited to be 'mere smoke', [[it is posited not to be pervaded by 'being a property of the subject' that is not connected with the pass, but]]] who is the one who teaches that it is [[[pervaded by (being)]]] a property of the subject connected with the kitchen?
+This distortion (?) being like that, the result of a weary reasoning is perfected!
 Alas!
-The following reasoning would be correct: "When, having taken a mere heap as a definitional basis, one defines it as a cow on account of the collection of udder and hump, there is no fault that it does not pervade a heap that is a horse, because it has a mane and ?
+The following would be a correct reasoning [[[according to you]]]: "When, having taken a mere heap as definitional basis, one defines it as a cow on account of the collection of hump and dewlap, there is no fault that it does not pervade a heap that is a horse, because it has a tail and a mane.

-[[[Our own position:]]] On the one hand, a specific smoke [[[the mere smoke of the pass]]] is suitable as logical reason.
-Since there is an increasing number of arguments such as "Even though 'mere smoke' is not pervaded by 'being a property of the subject' there is no fault" etc., they are not presented here.}
+[[[Our own position:]]] Alternatively: Since there is are too many arguments such as "a specific smoke [[[the mere smoke of the pass]]] is suitable as logical reason, and even though 'mere smoke' is not pervaded by 'being a property of the subject' there is no fault", etc., they are not presented (again) here.